M450ud/PrList/README.md

 ------------

-`Note that none of this confis is mine and i gathered them from TG channel or websites.`
+`Note that none of this confis is mine and i gathered them from TG channels or websites.`